LME copper dips; U.S., China stimulus eyed

-LONDON Copper slipped on Monday, pressured by weak U.S. retail sales, worries over Europe's crisis, and by investor concerns over whether a presentation by the U.S. Federal Reserve chairman this week will yield any clues on monetary easing.
+LONDON Copper edged lower on Monday as a weak euro and worries over the euro zone debt crisis weighed, and as investors grew concerned over whether a presentation by the U.S. Federal Reserve chairman this week would yield any clues on monetary easing.

-Data showed a surprise drop in U.S. retail sales in June, putting pressure on risky assets such as equities.
+But losses were reined in by hopes of further stimulus from top copper consumer China after Premier Wen Jiabao said Beijing would step up efforts to boost the economy, though investors were mindful stimulus efforts would take time to bear fruit.

-But losses in the metals market were reined in by hopes of further stimulus from top copper consumer China after Premier Wen Jiabao said Beijing would step up efforts to boost the economy, though investors were mindful that stimulus efforts would take time to bear fruit.
+"Hints of quantitative easing or comments suggesting further loosening in China are supportive, but there's lots of headwinds at the moment so we need something really aggressive to have a sustained recovery in this backdrop," RBS analyst Nikos Kavalis said.

-"The market is expecting further easing in China ... and people are also expecting the Fed to do something (to stimulate the economy), and so Bernanke's testimony will be the focus of attention tomorrow," said Andrey Kryuchenkov, an analyst at VTB Capital.
+Recent data showed China's economic growth slowed for a sixth successive quarter to 7.6 percent in April to June.
+The number met market forecasts, however, offering investors some relief.

-Investors will await comments due Tuesday and Wednesday from U.S. Federal Reserve Chairman Ben Bernanke on his stance on supporting the flagging U.S. recovery.
+With some clarity on stimulus measures in China, investors now await comments due Tuesday and Wednesday from Fed Chairman Ben Bernanke on his stance on supporting the flagging U.S. recovery.

 The Fed last month expanded efforts to keep long-term interest rates low but held off from launching a third round of outright bond purchases that would expand its balance sheet, a form of stimulus known as quantitative easing.